 Is now the right time to buy in the Greek property market?

 Greece hasn’t had an easy ride of it since the financial crisis, but things seem to be turning a corner.
 And savvy buyers, whether to live in themselves or as an investment, could do well to get in ahead of the curve.
-According to the Bank of Greece, property prices have been falling, but in ever smaller increments, for years, until 2018.
-Now, growth has been steady at 0.3% in Q1 of 2018, 1.2% in Q2 and 2.5% in Q3.
-That said, prices are still as much as 40% lower than in 2007.
-Buy now and you could nab yourself a true bargain.
+According to the Bank of Greece, property prices had been falling, but in ever smaller increments, for years, until 2018.
+Since then, growth has been slow and steady – but prices are still as much as 40% below pre-crisis level.
+And for the average UK house price of £252,000, you can get yourself a fantastic property in a stunning location.

 All around the country, from the islands to the Peloponnese and even Athens itself, you can find beautiful homes for €250,000.
 Here are some of the best.